-Table 4-8Table 4-8 presents the prospective NTG ratios for the submarket approach.
+Table 4-8 presents the prospective NTG ratios for the submarket approach.
 The table includes the PY2021 retrospective value for context.
-Since there was less information available to guide the trend in NTG across the submarket breakouts, the study team assumed a 4 percentage point annual rate of decline matching the assumption used for the EO program decline in the program/measure scenario and 5 percentage point decline for the Upstream program matching the most common assumption across the Upstream categories in the program/measure scenario.
+Since there was less information available to guide the trend in NTG across the submarket breakouts, the study team assumed a 4-percentage point annual rate of decline matching the assumption used for the EO program decline in the program/measure scenario and 5 percentage point decline for the Midstream program matching the most common assumption across the Midstream categories in the program/measure scenario.